-Seasonal affective disorder (SAD) is one that affects both animals and humans and can make your pup experience depression.
+Seasonal affective disorder (SAD) is one that affects both animals and humans and can make your pup experience anxiety and depression.

-If your dog suddenly appears down in the colder months when the sun is shining less, SAD might be the culprit.
+If your dog suddenly appears sad in the colder months when the sun is shining less, SAD might be the culprit.

 The most common cause of severe dog depression, though, is the loss of a companion; animal or human.
 Dogs feel grief and they feel it in their owners as well.